-Fatty acids are used to confuse bugs and camoflauge your horse!
+Fatty acids are used to confuse so flies and camouflage your horse!

 Now do some creative dressing of your horse before you head out.

-A fly whisk - easy to carry and help your horse swat!
+A fly whisk – easy to carry and is great for swatting away flies.

 - Dress in light colors.